ibm-cloud-docs/openwhisk/pkg_obstorage.md

 You can also bind parameters to actions by using the **Parameters** tab in the UI.
 To add parameters in the UI, navigate to the [**Actions** page](https://cloud.ibm.com/openwhisk/actions){: external} and click one of your actions.
 Then, click **Parameters** > **Add Parameter**.
 You must add parameters in `<key>` and `<value>` pairs.
 {: tip}

-## Installing the {{site.data.keyword.cos_full_notm}} package from the {{site.data.keyword.openwhisk_short}} UI
-{: #pkg_obstorage_ui}

-1. In the {{site.data.keyword.openwhisk_short}} console, go to the [Create page](https://cloud.ibm.com/openwhisk/create){: external}.

-2. Select the namespace in which you want to install the {{site.data.keyword.cos_full_notm}} package by using the namespace drop-down menu

-3. Click **Install Packages**.

-4. Click the **IBM Cloud Object Storage** Package group, then click the **IBM Cloud Object Storage** Package.

-5. In the **Available Runtimes** section, select either `Node.JS` or `Python` from the drop-down list.
-Then, click **Install**.

-6. Once the package is installed you are redirected to the **Actions** page and can search for your new package, which is named `cloud-object-storage`.

-7. To use the actions in the `cloud-object-storage` package, you must bind service credentials to the actions.
-  * To bind service credentials to all actions in the package, follow step 5 in the [CLI instructions](#pkg_obstorage_cli).
-  * To bind service credentials to individual actions, complete the following steps in the UI.

-If you bind service your service credentials to individual actions, you must complete the following steps for each action that you want to use.
-{: note}

-1. Click an action from the `cloud-object-storage` package that you want to use.
-The details page for that action opens.
-2. In the left-hand navigation, click **Parameters**.
-3. Enter a new parameter.
-For the key, enter `__bx_creds`.
-For the value, paste in the service credentials JSON object from the service instance that you created earlier.

-For more information about binding parameters, see [Binding parameters to packages](/docs/openwhisk?topic=cloud-functions-actions#actions_pkgs_params).

 ## Available entities
 {: #pkg_obstorage_actions}